• Skip to primary navigation

 What is Multigrain Bread?

 What exactly is multigrain bread?
 Well, basically it is white bread with multigrain cereal added in.
 I think it is a great bread for just about everyone.
-You have tender white bread, but also healthy, whole grains added in with the cereal.
+You have the combination of tender white bread and cereal.

 The best of both worlds!
 I used a 7-grain cereal for mine, but there are different varieties you can use as well.
 I have seen them in a 5 grain, 7 grain, 9 grain, and 10 grain.